check-spelling-sandbox/marpit-svg-polyfill/README.md

 WebKit browser would not trigger repainting even if modified the contents of slide.
 It becomes a problem when supporting the live preview feature in Marp tools.

-Fortunately, [a genius already resolved this problem only in CSS!](https://stackoverflow.com/a/21947628) `transform:translateZ(0)` would trigger re-painting immidiately when modified contents.
+Fortunately, [a genius already resolved this problem only in CSS!](https://stackoverflow.com/a/21947628) `transform:translateZ(0)` would trigger re-painting immediately when modified contents.

 #### Animation GIF